pmatheus/jackbot-sensor/tasks/snapshot_to_s3_tasks.md

-# Redis Snapshot to S3 Tasks
+# Kafka Snapshot to S3 Tasks

 - Ensure all tests pass for all exchanges after updates to snapshot logic.
 - Document any API quirks, limitations, or unsupported snapshot features.